-FTP, rsync, SCP - there are many ways to access files remotely.
-SSHFS is the most transparent: you mount a folder on a remote server as a local disk.
-You just work in it via the Finder, your editor or the terminal, as if the files were local.
-No extra ports, no separate protocol - pure SSH.
+FTP, rsync, SCP — there are many ways to access remote files.
+SSHFS is the most transparent: you mount a folder on a remote server as a local drive.
+You simply work with it via the Finder, your editor or the terminal, as if the files were stored locally.
+No extra ports, no separate protocol — just SSH.

 Installation